What is Multi CDN?

 Zones are called distribution (groups) in the Multi CDN context.
 You can find them under Configuration > Distribution Groups.

-Where are my caching settings?
+Where are my caching settings (edge settings)?

 A distribution has a policy attached which holds all the different caching options under the "Caching Settings" per distribution.
 Checking the settings and making changes can be done by clicking the "edit" button under "Caching Settings".